-The Committees of the Council are the following SIMRAC, MRAC, MOHAC, Audit, MITHAC, HRRAC and CTAC are established with the following functions:
+The Committees of the Council are the following SIMRAC, MRAC, MOHAC, Audit & Risk Committee, MITHAC, HRRAC and CTAC are established with the following functions:

 Mandate of MITHAC to provide advice and reliable information on occupational health policies and regulatory mechanisms that impact on TB & HIV/AIDS in the mining sector of South Africa;

 To identify policy gaps in TB & HIV/AIDS for the mining sector; and

 To recommend appropriate TB & HIV/AIDS policies and regulatory framework or amendments to the MHSC on an annual basis.

 Mandate is to advise the Council on matters related to Human Resource Management in general, recommend and oversee the policy for the remuneration of employees

 CTAC is to pursue the potential contribution of all culture transformation effort towards improvement in the health and safety performance of the mining industry; and

 To provide an oversight role on the overall performance of culture transformation against the set standards of the mining sector including;